baileyherbert/utimes/README.md

 ## Caveats

-- Linux does not support setting the `btime` timestamp.
+- Linux does not support setting the `btime` timestamp – attempts to do so will be silently ignored.
 - File descriptors are not supported.

 ## Credits

 This is a fork of [@ronomon/utimes](https://www.npmjs.com/package/@ronomon/utimes) with compatibility changes by [Jule-](https://github.com/Jule-) to support modern versions of Node.js.
-It's not backwards-compatible, as I have modernized the API a bit.
+It's not backwards-compatible.